 Akamai Technologies, Inc. (the "Company") provides cloud services for delivering, optimizing and securing online content and business applications.
-The Company's globally distributed platform comprises more than 145,000 servers in approximately 1,200 networks in over 90 countries.
+The Company's globally distributed platform comprises more than 150,000 servers in over 1,200 networks in over 90 countries.
 The Company was incorporated in Delaware in 1998 and is headquartered in Cambridge, Massachusetts.
-The Company currently operates in one industry segment: providing services for accelerating and improving the delivery of content and applications over the Internet.
+The Company currently operates in one industry segment: providing services for accelerating, improving and securing the delivery of content and applications over the Internet.